Kelly leads study of Red-supergiant supernova images

 Detailed telescope images help scientists learn more about the Universe two billion years after the Big Bang

-Associate Professor Patrick Kelly of the School of Physics and Astronomy led a team that has measured the size of a star dating back more than 11 billion years ago using images that show the evolution of the star exploding and cooling.
+Associate Professor Patrick Kelly of the Minnesota Institute for Astrophysics led a team that has measured the size of a star dating back more than 11 billion years ago using images that show the evolution of the star exploding and cooling.
 The research could help scientists learn more about the early Universe.

 The paper is published in Nature, the world’s leading peer-reviewed, multidisciplinary science journal.